karammulc/StreamTunes-Case-Study/README.md

 - By promoting new releases and staying updated with emerging trends, StreamTunes can identify rising stars and guide the process of updating spotlights and playlists within the platform's applications.

 #### Leveraging Top Artists
 - By leveraging promotions with artists such as Taylor Swift, The Weeknd, and other top artists, StreamTunes can gain the attention of major fan bases.
-Suggested actions could include listening and release parties, artist-relevant merch with the StreamTunes logo, and more.
+Suggested actions could include listening and release parties, artist relevant merch with the StreamTunes logo, and more.

 #### Continued Analysis
 - Further analysis could focus on budget-conscious strategies, balancing marketing expenditures with the expected return on investment based on song popularity and anticipated costs.